Intel-Media-SDK/MediaSDK/README.md

 * [Metrics Monitor](./doc/samples/readme-metrics_monitor_linux.md)

 Visit our [Github Wiki](https://github.com/Intel-Media-SDK/MediaSDK/wiki) for the detailed setting and building instructions, runtime tips and other information.

-You may also wish to visit Intel Media Server Studio [support page](https://software.intel.com/en-us/intel-media-server-studio-support/documentation) for additional documentation.

 # Tutorials